vrodrille/DSMRWeb/README.md

 To finish this section a sequence diagram is included to sum up the interactions on the communication between the server and the Raspberry boards.

 ![Sequence diagram of the communication between the server and the Raspberry Pis](documentation/server-commmunication.png)

+## Project download

+It's necessary to inform that the .gitkeep file present in the experiments_results folder must be deleted once the project has been downloaded or cloned in order for the experiments_results_controller to work properly.
+The .gitkeep file has been added only to be able to push the experiments_results folder to the repo.

+This project has been developed in **MacOS** and it'ss only compatible with **GNU/Linux** and **MacOS**.
+If you are a MacOS user you have to be cautious with the generation of .DS_Store files while working on the project, as these files mess up the correct performance of some controllers like the experiments_results_controller.